All About Correspondence Clerks

 - Image Review Clerk

-There were about 7,200 jobs for Correspondence Clerk in 2016 (in the United States).
+In the United States, there were 7,200 jobs for Correspondence Clerk in 2016.
 New jobs are being produced at a rate of 2.8% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Correspondence Clerk by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Correspondence Clerk per year.

 The states with the most job growth for Correspondence Clerk are Oregon, Oklahoma, and Texas.
 Watch out if you plan on working in Colorado, Illinois, or Ohio.
 These states have the worst job growth for this type of profession.